-#GlobalGoalsJam #Design2030now On Twitter: @GlobalGoalsJam @DSSAmsterdam slack.com/downloads
+#GlobalGoalsJam #Design2030now On Twitter: @GlobalGoalsJam @DSSAmsterdam slack.com/downloads globalgoalsjam.slack.com

 Slack is an online collaboration tool for teams.
-This is where our online wordlwide community lives!
+It is used during the Jam as our main communication channel.
 Slack helps individuals, teams, local and global organisers to communicate and share work efficiently in one single platform.
 Registration Slack can be accessed through its app or on a browser, download it at:

-You will find our team at globalgoalsjam.slack.com There you can keep in touch with the Jam's global community by sending Direct Messages and setting up group chats.
-You can join the community via bit.ly/ggj-slack
+After you have signed-up through our Typeform, you get an invitation to the Global Goals Jam Slack team.
+There you can keep in touch with the Jam's global community by sending Direct Messages and setting up group chats: